marcodippy/learning_hadoop/hadoop/average_grade_revisited/README.md

 * `YYY` is the total length of the text (then XXX + YYY gives the total length of the first Text object in our custom type)
 * `ZZZ` is the text content

-The rest is pretty obvious, (see the code)[./src/main/java/org/mdp/learn/hadoop/average_grade_revisited/CourseAndStudentKeyComparator.java]!
+The rest is pretty obvious,[see the code](./src/main/java/org/mdp/learn/hadoop/average_grade_revisited/CourseAndStudentKeyComparator.java)!

 - - - -